dannylam2502/Portfolio-code-snippet/Contra/README.md

 # Contra

-This is the game I work with 3 classmates in school using DirectX9.
-We did implement Stage 1, 3 and 5
+This is the game I worked with 3 classmates in school using DirectX9.
+We did implement Stage 1, 3 and 5.

 Demos:
   - Stage 3: https://www.youtube.com/watch?v=wbeFS0QBrSE
   - Stage 5: https://www.youtube.com/watch?v=ICuYtWxsTEk